suffolklibraries/lgc/content/collections/events/sand-art-fun-and-crafts-1.md

     content:
       -
         type: text
-        text: 'Sand art, fun and crafts is a weekly session for under 5’s held every Wednesday morning.
-Each week there will be a different theme and amazing pictures will be made using sand.'
+        text: 'Each week, after school, there will a different craft from Sand Art to Sand Bottles, Pebble Pets / Trolls!.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'This activity helps children to learn colours, as well as increase their fine motor skills and hand-eye co-ordination.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'If you would like to take part in soft play too, then if you book both Sand Art and Soft Play sessions together it is only £5!'
+        text: 'If you would like to take part in soft play too, then if you book both Sand Art Schools Out and Soft Play sessions together it is only £5!'
   -
     type: paragraph
     content: